Clonidine for ADHD

 There are several types of non-stimulant medications for ADHD: antidepressants, alpha-adrenergic agonists like clonidine, wakefulness promoting medications, and anti-viral medications.

 Alpha-adrenergic agonists, like clonidine, work best when used in addition to stimulant medications.
-Stimulants help improve focus, and decrease distractibility, while alpha agonists treat symptoms like impulsivity, emotional regulation, and insomnia.
+Stimulants help improve focus, and decrease distractibility, while alpha agonists treat symptoms like impulsivity, emotional regulation, and chronic sleep disorders.

 Guanfacine and clonidine appear to work equally well for different patient populations.
 Individuals respond differently to different medications.
 If you don’t experience benefits from taking one medication, work with your physician to stop taking it, and try the other option.
 Most patients experience benefit from one or the other.